Swaagie/react-native-yunolink/README.md

 npm install -D react-native-yunolink
 ```

-And use the module from your `package.json` by adding a `scripts` command.
+And watch and copy the module from your `package.json` by adding a `scripts` command.

 ```json
 "scripts": {